How Delta masters the game of overbooking flights

 More on-time flights means fewer dollars spent on fuel, tickets for passengers who miss connections, wages for employees who have to work overtime — the list goes on.
 So important is punctuality to the bottom line that Delta began testing a program where they load passengers’ carry-on baggage before they even board the plane to get rid of the awkward and all too familiar shuffle onboard as passengers wrestle their bags into overhead bins.

 Delta has been at the forefront of using big data and technology to improve its operations, not just its prices, explained Samuel Engel and Austin Horowitz, experts on airline economics and consultants at ICF International.
 (This shift, they added, started around the time Delta merged with Northwest.)

 “They have started to reinvent operational processes step by step, using technology to their advantage,” Engel said.
-“So it doesn’t surprise me at all that they would say their principle focus is on departure management.”
+“So it doesn’t surprise me at all that they would say their principal focus is on departure management.”

-OK, so by using the bidding system, Delta involuntarily bumps less people, saves time and saves money.
+OK, so by using the bidding system, Delta involuntarily bumps fewer people, saves time and saves money.
 It sounds too good to be true, so I had to ask: Could Delta use this system to overbook its flights more in order to generate a greater profit?

 No, said spokesperson Anthony Black, Delta doesn’t use the auction to overbook their flights more — the algorithms used to determine how much to overbook flights are based on historical data.

 However, airlines are always looking to improve their algorithms, so it’s possible that it could happen in the future, said Engel and Horowitz.
 But right now, predicting how many passengers they can bump voluntarily is marginal compared to other factors they use to determine how many tickets to sell.
 The Recession and declining demand, for example, would have completely overshadowed any improvements their bidding system could have made to the algorithm.